-Amenities: Communal fire pit, picnic tables, sink with cold running water, outhouse, outdoor solar shower, indoor bathroom, hangout spots
+Amenities: Communal fire pit, picnic tables, sink with cold running water, outhouse, outdoor solar shower, indoor bathroom with sink/toilet (no indoor shower), hangout spots

 Full disclosure: there is a farm directly up the hill from us that can occasionally waft unpleasant animal smells (usually when they clean out their pens).
 No matter how often we tell them, the animals refuse to respect our quiet hours, so you might hear them at night.
 There is sometimes some noisy traffic in the neighborhood during the day.

 Frequently asked question: "Can I sleep in my vehicle?"
 Yes!
 The parking area is separate from the camping sites, so you won't be able to pull right up to the spot.
 Plenty of folks do choose to sleep in their vehicles.
 The parking area is on a private road shared with elderly neighbors and other campers.